GasparVardanyan/gasparvardanyan.github.io/content/blog/YouTube mixes in MPV - Part 2.md

 1. **plctrl select_source** - find active mpv instances via sockets, determine whether cmus is running and open a dmenu prompt to select the player to control.
-2. **plctrl next/prev/play/pause** - control the selected player if any, otherwise do **select_source** first** - find active mpv instances via sockets, determine whether cmus is running and open a dmenu prompt to select the player to control.
-2. **plctrl next/prev/play/pause** - control the selected player if any, otherwise do **select_source** first.
+2. **plctrl next/prev/play/pause** - control the selected player if any, otherwise do **select_source** first
-3. **plctrl optimize** - I store my local playlists with videos in /media/music/music_best and name video files with youtube id.
+3. **plctrl optimize** - I store my local playlists with videos in /media/music/music_best and name video files with youtube ids.
 This command finds already downloaded videos and replaces them with local files inside the playlist.
 This command is invoked from ytmpv_server.py